Army officers warn of “chaotic” transition in South Sudan

 The warning is contained in March 17, 2021 letter to the South Sudanese leader.

-The letter was authored by a "patriotic" officers of the mother army (SPLA), who now serve in various units of the national army (SSPDF), national security service, police and on reserve.
+The letter was authored by "patriotic" officers of the mother army (SPLA), who now serve in various units of the national army (SSPDF), national security service, police and on reserve.

 “Your Excellency, we have critically read the situation and the citizens of this country are ready for a popular democratic political transition.
 Our advice is that you should preempt this impending uprising with the available limited window of opportunity to manage your political exit from power, otherwise a chaotic transition is imminent, and we are afraid this may be harmful to your person and the country,” it reads in part.